swc-bb/2018-03-13-Potsdam-Berlin/index.md

   the pitch.
 -->
 <p>
-  This workshop is a <strong>R-Workshop</strong> with a focus on scientific computing.
+  This workshop is an <strong>R-Workshop</strong> with a focus on scientific computing.
 Everyone with solid basic knowledge of R or a similar scripting language is invited to <strong>join and getting in touch with tools and structures to
     write scientific code with a high-quality, that is reproducible and follows a